uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 Beginning in the 1990s, the four Settlement Agreement churches began allocating specific funds for community-based healing and reconciliation projects.
 This work continued under the terms of the Settlement Agreement.
 Each of the defendant churches agreed to provide and manage funds specifically dedicated to healing and reconciliation.
-All the churches established committees, including Aboriginal representatives, to review and<!--x-->
+All the churches established committees, including Aboriginal representatives, to review and <!-- page 290 -->approve projects.
-approve projects.
 In broad terms, the reconciliation projects funded by the Settlement Agreement churches have had three primary purposes:

 1. Healing.